Kanda Naal Mudhal: Plot

-Meanwhile, Ramya's sister elopes with her lover which causes her mother (Revathy) to end up in the hospital and Krishna comes to the help of the family and eventually develops an affinity for Ramya which turns into romance.
-Enters Aravind now with a decision to marry Ramya.
+When they both decide to propose to each other, Krishna playfully calls Aravind who declares his decision to marry Ramya.
 The climax was expected after the closeness between Ramya and Krishna.
-In the end, at the airport when they both come to receive Aravind they end up in each other's arms and Aravind also approves of it.
+In the end, they both come to receive Aravind at the airport, they end up in each other's arms and Aravind also feels happy for them.

+Film ends on a happy note as Ramya and Krishna marry.

+During the marriage happening, two kids randomly fight with each other just like the first time Ramya and Krishna met at first.